Residential Treatment Centers (RTCs)

 Long-Term Residential Treatment vs. Short-Term Residential Treatment

 Embark offers two types of residential treatment, short-term residential treatment, and long-term residential treatment.
 Short-term residential programs provide intensive therapy and psychiatric treatments that include art therapy, equine-assisted therapy, addiction education, group therapy, individual therapy, and more.
 While teens and pre-teens receive treatment in a short-term program they will also participate in therapeutic activities and schooling.
-Short-term residential treatment can last anywhere from 30 to 90 days.
+Short-term programs have an average length of stay of 90 days.

 Long-term residential treatment is spread over 6 to 18 months and offers a higher level of care in comparison to short-term treatment.
 During long-term residential treatment, pre-teens and teens can remove themselves from stressors and situations that made mental health challenges worse in their daily lives while receiving in-depth care and schooling.
 Teens and pre-teens enrolled in our long-term treatment programs will be provided with a vast array of treatments and therapies such as individual therapy, group therapy, wilderness therapy, adventure therapy, canine therapy, Dialectical Behavior Therapy (DBT), Commitment, Acceptance, Security, Attunement (CASA) Developmental Framework, and attachment theory.
 These treatments, along with a longer treatment time in comparison to short-term residential treatment, allow pre-teens and teens more time to overcome difficult mental health issues.

 Lake Ozark, Missouri

 Flat Rock, North Carolina